vitkutin/todo-app/README.md

 You can filter the list by writing the wanted tag into "Filter the tag" field and pressing FILTER.

-Since this is only an user interface, the changes you make will not be saved anywhere.
+The changes you make will not be saved anywhere.
 Refresh the page to reset the list.

 INFO contains user instructions in finnish.